vincentbernat/old-turbo-pascal-programs/README.md

 Programs
 --------

- - `castle/`: an unfinished castle adventure.
+ - `castle/`: an unfinished castle adventure (see the screenshot below).
  - `diamant/`: an unfinished reimplementation of [Boulder Dash][].
  - `fantome/`: an illustrated adventure game, a la Zork.
  - `geo/`: a program to learn major French cities.
- - `manoir/`: a point and click adventure game in an haunted mansion.
+ - `manoir/`: a point and click adventure game in an haunted mansion (see the screenshot below).
  - `manoir2/`: the sequel to the previous game.
  - `martiens/`: a game where you need to prevent an ET to land.
  - `morse/`: translate keys to morse code.